One Pound Fish

-"One Pound Fish", often stylised as "£1 Fish", is a novelty song performed by the British-based Pakistani fish trader and recording artist Muhammad Shahid Nazir, credited as One Pound Fish Man.
-It was released on 7 December 2012 for download in the United Kingdom, reaching number 28 in the UK Singles Chart, number 4 in the UK Dance Singles Chart, and number 1 in the UK Asian Chart.
+"One Pound Fish", often written as "£1 Fish", is a novelty song performed by the British-based Pakistani fish trader and recording artist Muhammad Shahid Nazir, credited as One Pound Fish Man.
+It was released on 7 December 2012 for download in the United Kingdom, reaching number 28 in the UK singles chart, number 4 in the UK Dance Singles Chart, and number 1 in the UK Asian Chart.

 Background

 Following brief employment at a pound shop, Muhammad Shahid Nazir, a Pakistani immigrant to UK, originating from the town of Pattoki in Punjab, who had settled in East London, began work on a fish stall at Queen's Market, Upton Park where his employer instructed him to use a trader's call to attract customers.
 He soon composed the song "One Pound Fish".

 It became a viral video after passing customers uploaded videos of Nazir performing his song onto YouTube.

 A music video to accompany the release of "One Pound Fish" was first released on 10 December 2012 at a total length of two minutes and thirty-six seconds.
 It featured Bollywood-style dancers and an appearance from former weather forecaster Michael Fish.